wyne-ybanez/personal-portfolio-master/TESTING.md

 ### Double Scroll Bar Bug

-projects.html bug discovered.
+(i) projects.html bug discovered.
 The page has 2 scroll bars which is inconvenient for the user and overall looks unprofessional.

 1. Check if overflow-x and overflow-y is visible or hidden in style.css
 2. Adjust width and heights of container/content to a shorter amount - see if overflow will change/disappear.